thomasbratt/naive_bayes/README.md

 TODO
 -------

-* support stream data (where size of input is unknown)
 * test with larger data volumes
-* tighten up access modifiers / scopes
+* document stream data (where size of input is unknown)
 * document core algorithm, in google docs
 * refactor into sparse matrix format
 * refactor into normal versus log probability operations